Skip to main content

 Previous roles

-Stephen has had 11 previous roles
+Stephen has had the following roles in Parliament

 Previous roles in cross-party groups are not included in this list.